-- Letting them grow along the ground (especially unpruned) invites diseases, and the fruits may rot if they are lying on wet earth.
+- Letting them grow along the ground invites diseases, and the fruits may rot if they are lying on wet earth.

-- It also makes the fruits more accessible to pests who will eat them, such as groundhogs.
+- Unstaked plants make the fruits more accessible to pests like groundhogs and insects that will eat them.

-- A tomato plant growing vertically will be easier for you to care for.
-You will not have to worry about stepping on its vines to gain access to the plant, and you will not have to bend over so far to prune it or to inspect it for diseases and pests.
+- A tomato plant growing vertically will be easier to care for.
+You will not have to worry about stepping on its vines to gain access to the fruit, and you will not have to bend over so far to prune the plant or inspect it for diseases and pests.

 - Training tomato plants to grow vertically saves space in the garden.

-It is a breeze to give support to a determinate tomato.
-Simply buy a small or medium-sized tomato cage for it.
-Place this support around it while it is still small so that you do not chance damaging your plant.
-The tomato plant will fill out its support as it grows, and you will only have to tie it off in a few places, thanks to the compact form of the plant.
+You can simply buy a small or medium-sized tomato cage for a determinate tomato plant.
+Place this support around it while it is still small so that you do not damage the plant.
+The tomato plant will fill out its support as it grows and you will only have to tie it off in a few places, thanks to the compact form of the plant.

-Alternatively, a determinate tomato can be staked.
-The pro of staking is that it is less expensive; the con is that you have to be careful to tie the vine to the stake securely (but without damaging it) because a stake provides less support, in and of itself, than a cage does.
+Alternately, you can use wooden stakes for your determinate tomato.
+The advantage of staking is that it is less expensive; the con is that you have to be careful to tie the vine to the stake securely (but without damaging it) because a stake provides less support than a cage.
 So you must decide between low maintenance and low cost.
 For fans of low maintenance, another benefit of determinate tomatoes is that, because they stay so compact, you do not have to bother pruning out the suckers.

 How to Stake Indeterminate Tomatoes

-A stake for an indeterminate tomato should be at least seven feet tall and two inches x two inches across; taller is better.
-It also needs to be sturdy because a vine with lots of tomatoes on it can get quite heavy.
-One end should be pointed because it is easier to drive a pointed stake into the ground.
+A stake for an indeterminate tomato should be at least 7 feet tall and 2 inches x 2 inches across; taller is better.
+It must be sturdy because a vine loaded with tomatoes can get quite heavy.
+One end of the stake should be pointed to make it easier to drive into the ground.
 If you buy one that does not come with a point, trim off some wood at one end to create a point.
-A hatchet works best for this task, but hatchets are dangerous, so take all the safety precautions you can.

-Pound the stake about 15 inches into the earth using a mini-sledgehammer.
-Locate it about 5 inches away from the tomato plant so that you do not cause root damage.
+Pound the stake about 24 inches into the earth using a small sledgehammer.
+Place the stake about 5 inches away from the tomato plant so that you do not cause root damage.
 Or, place all of the stakes and then plant the tomato seedling.